kumu/docs/guides/presentations.md

 ## Create a presentation

 Presentations can be accessed through the main menu of your project.
+When you create a new presentation, you'll land on a title slide, to which you can add a title, subtitle, and background image.

 ![presentations interface](/images/presentations-ui.png)

 Use the plus button in the upper left corner to add a slide.
-Slides can be one of 4 types:
+After the title slide, your added slides can be one of 4 types:

 * Map
 * Text